restartus/restart/model/README.md

 - [model0/dashboard0.py](model0/dashboard0.py) is the spaghetti code that is the first implementation of the model.
 Retain for testing purposes
 - [model](model) The current v2 model
+- [logging](logging).
+Experiments in building a robust logging system that works across streamlit and command line

 ## Model that is the real python model first using streamlit as a demo v0.1